NordicHPC/sonar/README.md

 -   Mathias Bockwoldt
 -   [Radovan Bast](https://bast.fr)

 Design goals and design decisions
 ---------------------------------

--   Pip installable
+- Pip-installable
 - Minimal overhead for recording
--   Super quick reporting and dashboard, both stdout and csv for web postprocessing
 - Can be used as health check tool
+- Do not interact with Slurm from each node to not overload it: one process talks to Slurm, all others only ask `ps`

 Why `ps` instead of `top`?
 We started using `top` but it turned out that `top` is dependent on locale, so it displays floats with comma instead